Libensemble/libensemble/docs/platforms/spock_crusher.rst

 Spock_ and Crusher_ are early-access testbed systems located at Oak Ridge Leadership Computing Facility (OLCF).

-Each Spock compute node consists of one 64-core AMD EPYC “Rome” CPU  and four AMD MI100 GPUs.
+Each Spock compute node consists of one 64-core AMD EPYC "Rome" CPU and four AMD MI100 GPUs.

 Each compute node contains a 64-core AMD EPYC and 4 AMD MI250X GPUs (8 Graphics